KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MacAddressScan by doctorfree](https://github.com/doctorfree/MMM-MacAddressScan)

 1. Typo: Found `Magic Mirror` in file `MMM-MacAddressScan.js`: Replace it with `MagicMirror²`.
+2. Recommendation: Found `jshint` in file `gruntfile.js`: Replace "jshint" by "eslint".
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+5. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-3. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [magic-mirror-voice by whyjustin](https://github.com/whyjustin/magic-mirror-voice)